IBM/maximo-labs-test/MkDocs/github_pages/docs/index.md

 # Welcome to the IBM Maximo Github Pages Lab
-This lab will document the steps needed in order to use Github Pages to host the Maximo Labs,
+This lab will document the steps needed in order to use Github Pages to host the Maximo Labs:
-like:

-* Changes to the github repo: [Github](../gh_pages/#1-create-a-new-branch-gh-pages)
+* Changes to the github repo to use Github Pages
+* Edit mkdocs.yml files for all labs
 * Change image location in all md files and modify the build_all_mkdocs script
-* Edit mkdocs.yml files for all labs
-* ...
+* Change lunks in all md files to adhere to the new standard in MKdocs
+* Deploy to Github Pages

-A minimized replica of the originial monitor-hands-on-labs has been used in order to get the basics right.
-The experimentation has been done in a new Github repo in the IBM organization, called maximo-labs-test.
-All the results are documented her in this lab, so it can be used to modify the full Maximo Labs repository.
+A minimized replica of the originial `monitor-hands-on-labs` has been used in order to experiment and identify the needed changes.
+The experimentation has been done in a new Github repo in the IBM organization, called `maximo-labs-test`.

+The results are documented her in this lab, so it can be used to modify the full Maximo Labs repo.

 ---